-As you might expect, the process is handled entirely through the command line and works with with either MySQL or MariaDB installations.
-The Linux distribution being used doesn't matter (as long as you have admin access, either by way of su or sudo).
+As you might expect, the process is handled entirely through the command line and works with either MySQL or MariaDB installations.
+The Linux distribution being used doesn’t matter as long as you have admin access by way of su or sudo.

 A word of warning: Given the current state of attacks, across the landscape of IT, I highly recommend you using seriously strong passwords for your databases.
-Use a random password generator and then store that in a password manager (instead of using an easily memorized password).
+Instead of using an easily memorized password, use a random password generator, and then, store that in a password manager.
 Be safer than safe.

 With that said, let’s get to work.

-Do note, throughout this article, I will refer to MySQL, with the idea that everything will work for both MySQL and MariaDB.
+Do note, I will refer to MySQL with the idea that everything will work for both MySQL and MariaDB.